The K-theory of boundary C*-algebras of symmetric spaces: Notation

 \section{Notation}

 For a comprehensive introduction to the theory of symmetric spaces we refer the reader to \cite{helgason_differential_1979}.
-Compactifications of symmetric spaces is covered in \cite{a_borel_compactifications_2006} where the relevant sections are I.1 dealing with the geodesic compactification and I.2 which covers parabolic subgroups of Lie groups and their Langlands decomposition.
+Compactifications of symmetric spaces are covered in \cite{a_borel_compactifications_2006} where the relevant sections are I.2 dealing with the geodesic compactification and I.1 which covers parabolic subgroups of Lie groups and their Langlands decomposition.

 Throughout the present paper we will use the following notation, possibly adding more conditions when needed.
-We denote by $X$ a symmetric space of noncompact type, that is, a Riemannian symmetric space with non-positive sectional curvature and no euclidean factors in its de Rham decomposition. \textit{All symmetric spaces will be assumed to be of noncompact type}.
+We denote by $X$ a symmetric space of noncompact type, that is, a Riemannian symmetric space with non-positive sectional curvature and no euclidean factors in its de Rham decomposition.
+The dimension $n = dim(X)$ of $X$ will be denoted by $n$. \textit{All symmetric spaces will be assumed to be of noncompact type}, which are precisely those symmetric spaces whose sectional curvature is non-positive and have no euclidean factors in their de Rham decomposition.
 We denote by $G = \mathrm{Iso}(X)^0$ the connected component of the isometry group of $X$ which is known to be a semisimple Lie group with trivial center.
 By $K$ we denote a maximal compact subgroup of $G$ and $\Gamma \subset G$ denotes a torsion-free lattice in $G$, which is a torsion-free discrete subgroup such that $\Gamma \backslash G$ has finite volume with respect to the restricted Haar measure of $G$ to any fundamental domain of $\Gamma$ in $G$.

 A minimal parabolic subgroup of $G$ will be denoted by $P_0$ or simply by $P$ if the rank of $G$ is $1$, in which case all parabolic subgroups are minimal.

 We recall that all maximal compact subgroups of $G$ arise as the stabilizer subgroups of some point $x_0\in X$ and, given a suitable $G$-invariant metric on the homogeneous space $G/K$, where $K = \mathrm{Stab}_G x_0$, we get an isometry of Riemannian spaces \cite[Theorem IV.3.3 (i)]{helgason_differential_1979}